hlobos/BashShellScripting/README.md

 Basic practice on Bash Shell Scripting

+### AscendingNumbers.sh
+-Accepts 3 numbers from user and displays them in ascending order.

 ### CompareDirectories.sh:
 -Compares two directories dir1 and dir2 and reports which directory contains more files.
 Only regular files should be counted, not directories/ subdirectories.
 There is no recursive examination of subdirectories.